tipptop3d/tournamentstats/README.md

    - Data Scraping from Replay Files: Alternatively, we may scrape data from replay files as an alternative method of gathering match statistics.

 4. **Public Stats Viewing Page**: Once the tournament data is collected and matches are added, users will have access to a public stats viewing page.
 This page will display detailed statistics, allowing everyone to analyze the tournament's performance data.

-We are continuously working to improve and expand the functionality of TournamentStats.
-Stay tuned for updates and enhancements to make your tournament tracking experience even better!